-- It increases the performance of your website (improve website loading speed).
+- It increases the performance of your website (improves website loading speed).

 - Your website visitor can see the page quickly.

-- Helps you (indirectly) to reduce the bounce rate.
+- It helps you (indirectly) to reduce the bounce rate.

 - It decreases the database size in the long run.

-Website images are a big factor when it comes to loading speed.
+Website images are a significant factor when it comes to loading speed.
 Large images can slow down a website significantly.

-By compressing them with proper tools, you can display the same quality images.
+By compressing them properly, you can display the same quality images at the lowest time possible.
 If an image takes 4/5 seconds to load, many of your audience will not bother visiting the page.
 So it’s really important to compress all the large images before you launch a website.